webplatform/docs-wpd/Getting_Started/index.md

 ==CSS properties==

 The CSS property pages are a special project we're working on.
 We've selected some significant CSS properties.
 We're reviewing the reference pages, adding examples, editing, and improving the quality.
-For more information, see the [[WPD:CSS_property_guide|CSS properties guide]].
+For more information, see the [[Meta:web_platform_wednesday|Web Platform Wednesday]].

 {{Configurable_Query